-The Institute for Crisis Management team comprises experienced professionals with deep expertise in strategic communications, print, broadcast and online journalism, risk management, social media, website development, media relations, branding, investor communications, change management, crisis and reputation management, training and coaching.
+We’re experienced professionals with decades of experience and deep expertise in strategic communications, print, broadcast and online journalism, risk management, social media, website development, media relations, cyber security, branding, investor communications, change management, crisis and reputation management, training and coaching.
 Our experts are available at a moment’s notice to provide support for virtually any issue.

 Among our senior consulting staff:

 Deborah Hileman, SCMP, President and CEO.
 A certified strategic communication management professional (SCMP), business leader, coach and consultant with more than 30 years’ experience in public and private companies and non-profit organizations, Ms. Hileman has led high-performing communications and marketing teams in health care, manufacturing, insurance and financial services, nonprofits and higher education.
 Her most significant areas of expertise include strategic communications planning and reputation/crisis management, change management, employee engagement and communication training.
 She is a FEMA-trained NIMS incident commander with experience as a national EMS public information officer during Hurricanes Katrina and Rita (2005), Dean (2007), Ike and Gustav (2008).

 Known as a voice of calm in the midst of chaos and crisis, Ms. Hileman has earned a reputation as a trusted communication strategist and advisor to board members and C-suite executives, operations leaders and other organizational stakeholders.
 She has developed and implemented successful communication strategies for numerous business issues, including mergers and acquisitions, bankruptcies, natural disasters, labor strikes, criminal prosecutions and federal civil investigations, workplace violence, executive malfeasance, investor litigation, wrongful death, harassment and abuse investigations, among others.